wtlnetwork/muon/README.md

-## LAN Party Games:
+## LAN Games:
 __Don't have a lot of LAN games in your library?
-Maybe you'll find a new gem among the LAN category!__
+Maybe you'll find a new gem among the steam store category!__